Vegadjay/developer-portfolio/README.md

 1. Run `npm install` to ensure all dependencies are installed
 2. Check TypeScript errors with `npm run lint`
 3. Ensure all environment variables are properly set

+## ⭐️ Drop a Star!

+If you find this project helpful or inspiring, please consider [starring the repository on GitHub](https://github.com/Vegadjay/developer-portfolio)!
+Your support means a lot and helps others discover the project.